Rajamangala University of Technology Thanyaburi

+RMUTT has two campuses: the central university office located in Khlong Hok Subdistrict, Khlong Luang District, Pathum Thani Province, and the Thanyaburi campus located in Prachathipat Subdistrict, Thanyaburi District, Pathum Thani Province.

+History

-HistoryRajamangala University of Technology Thanyaburi (RMUTT) was established under the name Rajamangala Institute of Technology (RIT) with its campuses found nationwide which consists of nine Rajamangala Universities of Technology.
+The university was established under the name Rajamangala Institute of Technology (RIT) with its campuses found nationwide which consists of nine Rajamangala Universities of Technology.
 Its original main campus (RMUTT) sits on an area of 750-rai on Rangsit-Nakhon Nayok Road, Tambon Klong 6 (Canal 6), Thanyaburi District, Pathum Thani province.
 It was one university called Rajamangala University of Technology Thanyaburi (RMUTT).